Pumpkin Pie Spice

 What You’ll Need

 This homemade pumpkin pie spice requires a handful of dried ground spices you have on hand or can be easily found at the grocery store.
 Make sure you use dried ground ginger.
-Fresh grated ginger won’t work here.
+Freshly grated ginger won’t work here.

 Ingredients